Consort Rong (Qianlong)

-Consort Rong (容妃 (容妃, Róng Fēi); 10 October 1734 – 24 May 1788), from the Uyghur minority, was a consort of Qianlong Emperor.
+Consort Rong (容妃 (容妃, Róng Fēi); 10 October 1734 – 24 May 1788), from the Uyghur minority, was a consort of the Qianlong Emperor.

 Life

 Family background

 Consort Rong was from Xinjiang, and belonged to the Uyghur minority.
 She came from a line of the Makhdumzada Khoja clan, sometimes transliterated as Hezhuo (和卓) or Huozhuo (霍卓).
 She was the daughter of the Muslim Hojalai, and a descendant of Gambar, founder of the Shizu sect.
 She had one elder brother, Turdu.

 Yongzheng era

 The future Consort Rong was born on 15 September of the twelfth year of the reign of Yongzheng Emperor, which translates to 10 October 1734 in the Gregorian calendar.

 Qianlong era

 Lady Hezhuo entered the Forbidden City on 20 March 1760, when she was twenty-six years old, and the Qianlong emperor was twenty-three years older than her.
 She had been selected to enter the imperial palace after her older brother Turdu was honoured by the emperor with a title of his part in quelling a rebellion in his native region of Xinjiang.
 In 1761, she was given the title of "Noble Lady He" (和貴人), and the emperor sent a maid of honour as a wife to her older brother.

 In May or June 1762, Lady Hezhuo was promoted to "Concubine Rong" (容嬪).
 In the same year, her brother was made duke of Fuguo in reward for his assistance against the rebels in southern Xinjiang.
 She accompanied the court when it debouched for Rehe and Mulan Hunting grounds.
 In 1765, she and her brother were invited to join the emperor's fourth inspection trip to southern China.

 In November or December 1768, Lady Hezhuo was promoted to "Consort Rong" (容妃).
 The emperor had ordered a special hat of velvet for her because there was a shortage of Manchu court headwear.
 The emperor had arranged for her a Uyghur chef, and a Muslim palace with engravings of texts from the Quran, called Fangwai Guan.
 The emperor even built a mosque for her at the Summer Palace near Beijing.
 In 1771, she joined the eastern tour to Tiashan and Qufu.